Grand Prix de Littérature Américaine

-Grand Prix de Littérature Américaine (American Literature Grand Prize) is a French literary award given each year to an American novel translated into French and published in that year starting January 1.
+The Grand Prix de Littérature Américaine (American Literature Grand Prize) is a French literary award given each year to an American novel translated into French and published in that year.
 The first award was in 2015.
 The award was created by the bookseller and publisher Francis Geffard.
-The jury consists of nine members: three literary critics, three publishers and three booksellers.
+The jury consists of nine members: three literary critics, three publishers, and three booksellers.